Elderjs/plugins/packages/images/README.md

 > **demo** For a demo of this plugin in action visit: [nicholasreese.com](https://nicholasreese.com) and look at the header and post images.

-> This plugin works on several production sites but hasn't been thoroughly tested for all edge cases.
+> This plugin works on several production sites but may still have rough edges.
 PRs are welcome.

 ## What This Plugin Does: